ComputeCanada/mc-hub/docs/benchmarks.md

 run may succeed with unknown duration; no start time is invented.
 Results retain their original timing after later health changes or teardown.

-The dashboard shows the most recent 500 runs for the selected benchmark; summary statistics cover its entire recorded history for the definition's current success criterion.
-The trend uses that same criterion, so build and healthy durations are never combined.
-History identifies each run's original criterion and target timestamp.
+The dashboard's **Commit and success criterion** selector groups results by the full Git commit SHA, repository, and success criterion.
+Each group's summary covers its entire history; the trend shows matching results among the latest 500 runs.
+The default is the most recent group with the definition's current success criterion.
+Select another group to inspect older commits or another criterion independently.
+Build and healthy durations are never combined, and different SHAs remain separate even when their specifications happen to match.
+Runs with unknown SHAs appear in history but do not enter comparison groups.
+History identifies each run's commit, original criterion, and target timestamp.
 Infrastructure snapshots in run results omit passwords, public keys, and hieradata.
 Saved definitions and internal snapshots still contain the configuration needed to reproduce a deployment, with